yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated the default service type of Pump service from *NodePort* to *ClusterIP* for better security.
 You can configure external access to service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 #### Changelog
 ##### Updated
-- Updated the default service type of Pump service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Pump service from *NodePort* to *ClusterIP* for better security.
+You can configure external access to service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 - Remove .cluster.local from service URL to allow for named cluster support.
 ##### Fixed
 - Fixed the problem that Hybrid Pump was not setup correctly if remoteControlPlane connection details was set through secret.
 Setting up hybrid pump using Kubernetes secret values if `global.remoteControlPlane.useSecretName` is set.